I have compiled a list of craft essentials and basics for any craft cupboard or craft room if you are lucky enough to have one.

 - Newspapers – for paper mache

 - Old road maps – very affordable and fun paper to craft with.
-Many old maps are printed on linen paper which makes them very sturdy and robust.
+Many old maps are printed on linen paper, making them sturdy and robust.

 - Paper napkins – printed napkins are great for decoupage.
 You can even print your paper napkins at home.

-- Cardboard – When possible, I repurpose cardboard packaging from cereal boxes to Amazon packaging, such as with this gingerbread house garland.
+- Cardboard – I repurpose cardboard packaging from cereal boxes to Amazon packaging, such as with this gingerbread house garland.

 My favourite fabrics to use are upcycled fabrics.

 - Denim – I keep my old jeans for crafting; there are so many things you can make from just one pair of jeans.

 - Old wool sweaters – these can be shrunk in the washing machine to make felt for crafting with.